forty three

 maybe jumping off the brooklyn bridge

-as if turning forty three is something to look forward to
+as if turning forty three is something to look

 maybe it is…if you’re hitting sixty